-SECTION 19.2 RIGHT OF INSPECTION AND COPIES
+SECTION 19.2: RIGHT OF INSPECTION

-An employee will be granted the right to inspect his/her personnel during working time no more than two times per year by written request.
+An employee will be granted the right to inspect his/her personnel record during working time no more than two times per year by written request.
 An employee may obtain a copy of his/her record upon request to the Director of Human Resources.
 Copies shall be provided, at no charge to the employee, within two (2) business days.

-SECTION 19.3 REMOVAL OF DISCIPLINARY RECORDS
+SECTION 19.3: DISCIPLINARY RECORDS

 No disciplinary records will be removed from an employee's personnel file.
-However, the employer agrees that it will not rely on oral or written reprimands for purposes of progressive discipline if the employee has not engaged in the same conduct for a period of eighteen (18) months, unless the conduct is of a nature to expose the County to liability to third parties like harassment or violence.
+However, the employer agrees that it will not rely on discipline for purposes of progressive discipline if the employee has not engaged in the same conduct for a period of eighteen (18) months, unless the conduct is of a nature to expose the County to liability to third parties like harassment or violence.

-ARTICLE 20 NO STRIKE / NO LOCKOUT
+ARTICLE 20 NO STRIKE/NO LOCKOUT

-SECTION 20.1 NO STRIKE
+SECTION 20.1: NO STRIKE